OpenPrinting/openprinting.github.io/_posts/2023-09-29-OpenPrinting News - September 2023.md

 **Special thanks to Canonical's Community Team, Philipp Kewisch, Mauro Gaspari, and Aaron Prisk**, for all the support, the swag, and especially for hosting my event site on Canonical's Indico and for letting me accept remote speakers, live-stream, and record using Canonical's StreamYard and Ubuntu OnAir.

+**And thanks a lot to all the speakers, volunteers in the rooms, and the exceptional audience!**

 And we have asked for those who want to participate in an Indian Ubuntu Local Community (LoCo) to sign up via a QR code and ~30 actually signed up!
-In total, including DebConf we got even 47 sign-ups.
-Thanks a lot already now to everyone having signed up.
+In total, including DebConf we got even 47 sign-ups. **Thanks a lot already now to everyone having signed up.**

 **Here are all the sessions with links to slides and recordings:**